alexnitta/download-amazon-invoices/README.md

 ```

 to open the Cypress application, then click the link for "downloadAmazonInvoices.js" to watch the spec run in a Chrome browser.

+## Caveats

+Cypress enforces a redirection limit which caps the number of invoices that can be downloaded.
+This is set in cypress.json under the `redirectionLimit` value.